Nazek-Altayeb/plan-for-a-picnic/README.md

 # Acknowledgements

-* Thanks for the Tutor Support and my mentor Reuben for guidance and tips.
+* Thanks for the Tutor Support and **Reuben Ferrante** for  helpful feedback and tips.
 * I programmed the project my self. references are added to the code for external source code.